 Tomatoes have become something of a year-round ingredient, found in pretty much every sandwich.
-This is the month to celebrate, however, with warm, oozing, juicy specimens
+Here is a great recipe to enjoy for lunch or dinner

 - 8 medium-sized tomatoes